 State law provides some exceptions for employers covered by federal programs and members of limited liability corporations (LLCs), partners in partnerships, and sole proprietors who don’t employ other people.

-A self-employed person isn't required to buy workers’ comp insurance.
+A self-employed person isn't required to buy workers’ comp coverage.
 New Jersey requirements do not mandate this coverage for sole proprietors with no employees, freelancers, or independent contractors.

 However, you should consider buying this coverage even if it's not required.
-Your health insurance might not cover injuries that are related to work, which would leave you responsible for medical bills.
+Your health insurance might not cover workplace injuries, which would leave you responsible for medical bills.
 On top of that, you would miss out on wage replacement benefits that can help keep your business running while you recover.

 The average cost of workers’ compensation in New Jersey is $46 per month.